goldmansachs/EngineeringEssentials/README.md

 ## Technical Curriculum

-As part of the technical curriculum, you will learn about how to model a system, build RESTful services and create an user interface for your application.
+As part of the technical curriculum, you will learn about how to model a system, build RESTful services and create a user interface for your application.

 ## Case Study - Stock Visualization Application